 This is an important decision in the creation of your Cleric, so that is why we are ranking all of the Cleric Domains from best to worse.
 So I hope you said a prayer to your Deity because we will be jumping into the list right… now!

 These Light Clerics are enlightened souls promoting the ideals of rebirth, truth, vigilance, and beauty.
-Most of the spells and Channel Divinity actions a Life Cleric takes uses light and fire, much in the same way that their Deity uses the Sun.
-As crazy as this sounds, they get to cast Fireball as if its a Cantrip at the fifth level!
-You also get access to Burning Hands at the first level; again, being able to cast it as if it is a Cantrip!
-The Channel Divinity abilities are meant to supplement the heavy damaging spells that you are casting.
+Most of the spells and Channel Divinity actions a Light Cleric takes uses light and fire, much in the same way that their Deity uses the Sun.
+The offensive powers of a Light Cleric are legit, with six different fire-related spells to choose from.
+With Potent Spellcasting at Level 8, their cantrips also pack a punch.
+The Channel Divinity abilities are meant to supplement the heavy damaging spells that you are casting with an interesting but situational ability to banish magical darkness.
+It is also useful for crowd control as it deals AOE radiant damage to hostiles that fail a Constitution saving throw.
 I don’t know about you, but to me, this is the best Domain a Cleric can obtain.
 This Cleric has seen the light!

 Introduced in the Sword Coast Adventurer’s Guide, the Arcana domain blends the benefits of a cleric with some of the spellcasting ability of the wizard.
 This magic-heavy domain is excellent, with a strong mix of domain spells for low-level characters like Detect Magic and Magic Missile.
 Later, Arcane Eye offers a lot of fun options.
 On top of the domain spells, Potent Spellcasting and Arcane Mastery are incredibly powerful.
 You can do a lot with an Arcana Cleric, and do it well.